CumulusNetworks/docs/content/cumulus-linux-54/Whats-New/_index.md

   - {{<link url="NVUE-CLI/#search-for-a-specific-configuration" text="Search for a specific configuration">}} in the entire object model
   - Support interactive commands (less, tail -f)
   - Auto save configuration
-  - Store version information in configuration output
+  - NVUE shows version information in configuration output
-  - `nv config apply` command messages
+  - You can add messages to the `nv config apply` command
   - New commands:
    {{< tabs "TabID40 ">}}
 {{< tab "show commands ">}}